jameshanlon/jameshanlon.github.io/content/silicon-infra.md

 - A set of configuration options.
 - A set of resource requirements (time, memory, cores).
-- An *action* that that operates only on the inputs and must produce all the outputs.
-This typically will be running a script or tool.
+- An *action* that that operates only on the inputs and must produce all the outputs, typically achived by executing a script or separate tool.

 A *flow* is defined by: